Web Analytics

 4. Pre-Delay and Reverb

 Applying a lot of reverb to vocals can quickly push them too far back in the mix.
 You can avoid this by setting a high pre-delay value (over 50ms).
-This delay creates a nice separation between the dry vocal and the reverb, maintaining the vocal’s presence while still adding that spacious effect.
+This delay creates an excellent separation between the dry vocal and the reverb, maintaining the vocal’s presence while adding that spacious effect.

 5. Less is More

-If you listen closely to commercial productions, you’ll notice that when it comes to reverb, less is often more.
-Overdoing it can make your mix muddy and obscure the details of your tracks.
+If you listen closely to commercial productions, you’ll notice that less is often more when it comes to reverb.
+Overdoing it can muddy your mix and obscure the details of your tracks.
 Use reverb sparingly to enhance the spatial quality of your mix without overwhelming it.

 Conclusion